Aurele-B/Cellects/doc/advanced/outputs.md

 <!-- START_coord_oscillating -->
 ## Oscillating areas in the specimen(s):
-Compute and save the coordinates (t, y, x) of areas oscillating synchronously in the specimen(s).
-This algorithm save two .npy file: one for thickening areas and one for slimming areas.
+Compute and save (as .npy files) coordinates (t, y, x) of oscillating areas in the specimen(s).
+Two files are generated: one for thickening regions and one for slimming regions.

 <!-- END_coord_oscillating -->